-The Pixel 3 and 3 XL were the first devices of the series to support wireless charging, paving the way for the feature to appear on future Pixels.
-Google took a unique approach to the Pixel 3's wireless charging, however, by only allowing fast charging speeds on explicitly supported models.
+Getting the best Pixel 3 charging pad is extremely important, considering these are the first Pixels to sport wireless charging.
+However, Google took a unique approach to how the Pixel 3 makes the most out of wireless charging by only allowing fast charging speeds on explicitly supported models.
 This dramatically limits your selection for wireless chargers that support the full 10W rate, but if you don't mind stepping down to 5W, there are plenty of other options that'll work just fine.

 Made specifically for the Pixel 3 series, the Pixel Stand delivers fast charging speeds and turns your phone into a showcase for Google Photos.